MicrocontrollersDev/MigratingToLatest/README.md

 ### Dependencies

-These are essential mods that are pretty much required for most fabric mods as dependencies.
+These are essential mods that are required for some fabric mods as dependencies.

 | Mod | Description | Author |
 | --- | --- | --- |